-At the Southern California Reproductive Center (SCRC), we have performed thousands of successful IVF procedures, making us one of the leaders in the field of In Vitro Fertilization.
-Los Angeles and indeed, Southern California, can point to more than ten thousand live births over 25 years as living proof.
+At the Southern California Reproductive Center (SCRC), we have performed thousands of successful IVF procedures, making us one of the leaders in the field of In Vitro Fertilization in Los Angeles and indeed, Southern California.
+Our more than ten thousand live births over 25 years is living proof.
 The SCRC fertility center is widely known for its high success rates for in vitro fertilization procedures.

 "In vitro" is a Latin phrase that means "in glass."
 In vitro fertilization (IVF) provides a controlled environment that significantly enhances the opportunity for fertilization of the oocyte, or egg.
 IVF combines egg with sperm in a laboratory dish containing a culture solution that provides nutrients to support the fertilization and development of the egg.
 The fertilization process is monitored microscopically over a three-day period, during which successfully fertilized eggs develop into embryos.
 Then, our team of embryologists carefully examines the quality of the embryos to determine which embryos will be selected for embryo transfer, cryopreservation, or further culturing and development.